The Power of Purpose

 So when we feel a sense of purpose - and this is particularly the case at higher levels of purpose - we’re really manifesting the creative urge of evolution, becoming its expression, which is possibly why it feels so right when we do it.

 Steve Taylor PhD is a senior lecturer in psychology at Leeds Metropolitan University, UK.
-He is the author of Back to Sanity: Healing the Madness of the Human Mind.
+He is the author of The Leap: The Psychology of Spiritual Awakening.
 Eckhart Tolle has called his work 'an important contribution to the shift in consciousness happening on our planet at this time.'
-He was recently included in Mind, Body, Spirit magazine's list of 'The 100 most spiritually influential living people.' stevenmtaylor.co.uk
+He was recently included in Mind, Body, Spirit magazine's list of 'The 100 most spiritually influential living people.' www.stevenmtaylor.com

 Follow Steve on Facebook